Garland220/dices3/readme.md

 Dices3.1
 ==============

-A simple, light, and flexible dice rolling library, for both PHP, and JavaScript.
+A simple, light, and flexible dice rolling library, JavaScript, Ruby, or PHP.

 Javascript